 KeepTruckin is on a mission is to build the most powerful and reliable ELD system on the market.
 The foundation of that mission is full compliance with the 516 pages of requirements in the ELD mandate.
 After extensive product development and exhaustive testing, we are thrilled to announce that KeepTruckin is now FMCSA-registered and listed in the FMCSA’s list of self-certified ELDs.

 One of KeepTruckin’s core values is transparency — below are the exact steps we’ve taken to ensure that our ELD is fully compliant with DOT regulations.
 As you evaluate ELD vendors, ask them to prove to you that they can deliver on each one of these features — if they can’t, you won’t be compliant with the ELD mandate.

 The ELD mandate requires that all vehicle motion is tracked by an engine-connected device.
 For those times when a driver has not specifically logged into the ELD to associate the vehicle’s operation with their logs, that time must be recorded and attributed to an “unidentified driver”.

-Upon logging in or connecting to a vehicle, a driver should be shown the unidentified driving segments that have been accumulated on that vehicle over the past 24 hours and 7 days.
+Upon logging in or connecting to a vehicle, a driver should be shown the unidentified trips that have been accumulated on that vehicle over the past 24 hours and 7 days.
 We prominently display this information to drivers, which makes it easy for them to claim their Driving time.

 Special Driving Categories